-Research has shown that obese children and adolescents are more likely to be obese as adults.
+Research has shown that children and adolescents with obesity are more likely to have obesity as adults.
 This means they are at higher risk of obesity-related health problems, such as heart disease, type 2 diabetes, stroke, osteoarthritis and even some types of cancer.

 And it is not only health that can be affected by obesity.
-We recently reported on a study revealing that obese teenage girls may have lower academic performance, compared with those of a healthy weight.
+We recently reported on a study revealing that teenage girls with obesity may have lower academic performance, compared with those of a healthy weight.

 Dr. Perrin says the team’s findings show that parents need to do more to reduce “obesogenic” behaviors and ensure their child does not develop obesity later in life.

 “These results from a large population of infants – especially the high rates of television watching – teach us that we must begin obesity prevention even earlier.”

 She believes that families could benefit from early “culturally-tailored” counseling on how to lead healthier lives.
 “We are hoping our research sheds light on the best ways to do that,” she concludes.